beaver-factory/bootcamp_benchmark/README.md

 ## Testing

 This project uses `pytest` for testing.
-To run the tests for a function app, navigate to the appropriate directory and use:
+To run the tests for a function app, navigate to the appropriate directory, activate the virtual environment and use:

 ```bash
 make unit_test